GerritGeeraerts/aws-kb-demo/README.md

 ```
 The script will output an encrypted URL that serves as you can only access the demo if you have the url.
 Make sure to
 replace `localhost` with the public ip of your ec2.
-# Delete the knowledge base and Vector Store
+# 💵 Delete the knowledge base and Vector Store, to save costs
-> **Warning** Vector store database is the costly component of the architecture.
+> **Warning** Vector store database is the 💵 costly component of the architecture.
 When you do not need it delete it.

 > **Note** the vector store contains all the data from all the knowledge bases attached to it.
 1. Go to the knowledge base you want to delete and delete the KB